aparna32/Amazon-Ops_Dashboard/README.md

 E-Commerce Operations Dashboard

 This project presents an operational performance dashboard developed in Power BI to monitor order fulfilment in an e-commerce environment.
-The report supports decision-making for supply chain, last-mile delivery, and customer operations teams by highlighting delivery delays, SLA adherence, daily order volume patterns, and product-level issues.
+The report highlights delivery delays, SLA adherence, order volume trends, and product-level issues, enabling informed decision-making for supply chain and customer operations teams.

 Project Objectives

-The dashboard is designed to answer key operational questions:
+This dashboard addresses key operational questions:

 Are delivery SLAs being met consistently?